White Label Client Portal Customization Tips & Best Practices

 Starting with the Basic plan, you can use a custom URL for both your SPP workspace (as an alternative to the spp.io domain), as well as for email sending.

-Custom domains increase the trustworthiness of your white label client portal because, to your customers, it looks like the software is part of your business.
+Custom domains increase the trustworthiness of your white-label client portal because, to your clients, it looks like the app is part of your business.
 The custom domain name can be something simple and recognizable such as clients.agency.com.
 After you’ve followed our instructions to set up the subdomain, we’ll issue an SSL certificate to ensure that all transactions are secured.

 Optionally available is the possibility to send all transactional emails from your own domain as well.
 This makes the emails more recognizable to your clients because they won’t be sent from an email belonging to SPP.